finalyards/ZOO-esp32/README.md

 ### Check `probe-rs` version

+>Note: The `rust-emb` VM contains a suitable `probe-rs`.
+If you're using it, you can skip to the next section.

-You want a ESP32-C3 -specific [fix](https://github.com/probe-rs/probe-rs/pull/2748), so either:
+You want an ESP32-C3 -specific [fix](https://github.com/probe-rs/probe-rs/pull/2748), so either:

 - check that your version is > 0.24.0
 - ..or install from sources: